BIGJRA/BIGJRA.github.io/rejuv.md

     right door, then enter the ladder.
 Click the lever in this area and pick up *Rocky Helmet.*

-Now if you head up in Zone Zero to the next map, you’ll find that a gate has opened, leading you to be able to catch **Gible!** Keep it unevolved for now or catch two, there is a small quest we can do in a bit with it.
+Now if you head up in Zone Zero to the next map, you'll find that a gate has opened, leading you to be able to catch **Gible!** Keep it unevolved for now or catch two, there is a small quest we can do in a bit with it.
 Also: